nokia/AttestationEngine/README.md

 PUTTING PRIVATE KEYS ON GITHUB FOR ANYTHING ELSE THAN A DEMONSTRATION IS CRAZY.
 DO NOT DO THIS.

-TO SAVE YOURSELF, SET THE usehttp FIELDS TO true.
+TO SAVE YOURSELF, SET THE use http FIELDS TO true.

 GENERATE YOUR OWN KEYS AND KEEP THEM SECURE.

+## More security and evidence

+A10 signs claims, results, sessions etc...the keys are randomly generated each him the system is started and aren't recorded anywhere.
+There is some code to talk PKCS#11 and has been tested with a YubiHSM but it isn't used.
+Don't rely upon it, I haven't tested it and it is just placeholder at this time.
+Yes, I'll get arund to writing the proper functionality real soon now...volunteers?

 ## Example Config File